Lavender Blueberry Iced Tea

 Method

-- Fill glasses with ice, pour over the chilled lavender blueberry iced tea, and garnish with fresh blueberries and a lavender sprig.
+- Fill glasses generously with ice.
+Pour the chilled lavender blueberry iced tea over the ice and garnish with fresh blueberries and a small lavender sprig.
+Serve immediately while the colour is at its most vivid and the aroma is cleanest.